 Find out if you qualify for an auto loan or read below for more information

 Pay the Balance

-While you can go to a subprime lender and get a loan after car repossession, you're going to pay a much higher cost in interest rates than you would have before.
-There may be extra fees associated with being granted the loan, too.
-You can improve your credit even after car repossession if you can open another line of credit and make the payments on time for several months.
-Pay all your current debts on time, as well.
-After six months, your credit rating should improve, but the longer you can wait, the better off you'll be.
-After one to two years, your score will be higher and you can get a car loan at a much more reasonable interest rate.
+While you can go to a subprime lender and possibly get a loan after a repossession, you're going to pay a much higher interest rate than you would have before.
+There may also be extra fees associated with being granted the loan.
+You can help improve your credit even after car repossession if you can open another line of credit and make the payments on time for several months.

 Get Your Credit Reports

 Contact the credit reporting agencies (TransUnion, Equifax and Experian) and add a note to your report with each of them, explaining the circumstances of the repossession.
 You can only add a very short note, but at least your side of the story will be on the report when people check your credit.
 Some lenders might take that into consideration.

 There are some places that cater to buyers with damaged credit and even repos.
 Typically, these are smaller dealerships that do in-house financing (AKA buy-her-pay-here).
 The downside to these avenues is that they typically come with hefty down payments and high interest rates.
 If you choose to take this route, make sure to check that the dealership reports all payments to the three major credit bureaus—not just negative items—as this can help improve your score and devalue that earlier repossession.